 The operations of the RAG are set out in a terms of reference document and code of conduct.
 Members are to participate, not by protecting the perspectives of individual stakeholder groups, but instead by contributing in a non-representative manner in pursuit of management outcomes that take account of all sustainable activities within legislative and policy constraints.
-The Reserves Advisory Group meets when a draft management plan is being prepared and consultation will always include all relevant stakeholders.
+The Reserves Advisory Group meets when a draft management plan is being prepared and consultation will always include all relevant stakeholders but not necessarily include formal representation on the Advisory Committee of all clubs or organisations in the Shire with reserve leases or licenses.